 Mental Well-being & Crisis Management

-As a clinical psychologist and counselor I offer services that are more on the spectrum of ”struggling” with life, whether that is at work, in your personal relationships or with other aspects of your life.
-I work with different mental health and care providers, including being part of crisis intervention hotline for Swiss EAP (24/7 support) and utilize a whole range of tools and techniques, belonging and not exclusively covered by CBT and DBT interventions
+As a clinical psychologist and counselor, I offer services that address individuals ”struggling” with life, whether that is at work, in your personal relationships or with other aspects of your life.
+I work with different mental health and care providers, including being part of crisis intervention hotline for Swiss EAP (24/7 support) and utilize a whole range of tools and techniques, belonging and not exclusively covered by CBT and DBT interventions.
+Aspects covered:

 - Mental Health and crisis management situations: suicidal attempts, panic attacks, depression – in counterparty with appropriate medical supervision

 - Screening for mental wellbeing and other symptoms of depression, anxiety, etc